CSforALL RPP

 IMG_0699.jpg

-Broadening Participation to Include African-American and Hispanic Students with Disabilities in Computer Science Learning Using Voice User Interface Project-Based Learning
+Broadening Participation to Include African-American and Hispanic Students with Disabilities in Computer Science Learning Using AI Voice User Interface Project-Based Learning

 The National Science Foundation awarded a grant to Changing Expectations for a Computer Science for ALL Research-Practice Partnership (CSforALL RPP).
 In year one, the RPP was developed with education practitioners from six Central Texas secondary schools, policymakers, and researchers working together to solve problems of practice to create equity in computer science education.
 The project was designed to study and increase African American and Hispanic students with disabilities’ interest, engagement, learning, knowledge, sense of belonging, and intentions to persist in computer science education.
 The project conducted research through the African American and Hispanic Students with Disabilities in Computer Science Research Alliance, a working group consisting of computer science educators, STEM, CTE, Tech, and Special Educators at school sites in Texas school districts, researchers, and evaluators.
 The project also implemented an artificial intelligence education curriculum for the teachers and students.